 Yes!
 Amen to that.
 As do all the rest of the sculptures on the trail.

 I’ve written about the West Swindon sculpture trail in several different ways in this blog.
-This though is a bit different.
-It’s a more literary piece being written as a piece of coursework for a #travelwriting module I took as part of my degree studies.
+This West Swindon Sculpture Trail Travelogue though is a bit different.
+It’s a more literary piece that I wrote as a piece of coursework for a travel writing module I took as part of my degree level English studies.

 The West Swindon Sculpture Trail or A Quest Becomes a Blog